unusep/main/docs/DeveloperGuide.md

 ##### Mainstream OS

-> Windows, Linux, Unix, OS-X
+> Windows, Linux, Unix and OS-X

 ##### Deadline

-> A time interval with the start day as the day the task created day and the end day as the deadline date.
+> A time interval with the start day as the day the task created day and the end day represents the date of the deadline.

 ##### Done

-> `Done` is a build-in category in the to-do list which store all the tasks that are marked as `done`
+> The built-in category in the To-Do list which store all the tasks that are marked as `done`.

 ## Appendix E : Product Survey

 ### Review of [TickTick](https://ticktick.com/):
 #### Strengths:
-- Desktop software is provided, so we can launch it quickly without using browser.
+- Desktop software is provided, so we can launch it quickly without using a browser.
-- Shortcuts for opening the software is provided, so the todo lists can be opened quickly to those who prefer using keyboard.
+- Shortcuts for opening the software is provided, so that the todo lists can be opened quickly to those who prefer using the keyboard.
-- User can create their own category for tasks and allocate tasks to different categories.
+- User can create their own categories for tasks and allocate tasks to different categories.
-- Elegant GUI is provided, the UI is not wordy and icons are quite intuitively.
+- Elegant GUI is provided; the UI is not wordy and icons are quite intuitively.

 #### Weaknesses:
 - Network connection is required.
 If there is no network connection, the software even cannot be opened.
 - The `parser` for input text can only deal with simple command.
-E.g. adding the start time of event.
+	- E.g. Adding the start time of event.
 If the command cannot be recognized, it will be automatically added as task title.

 ### Review of [WunderList](https://www.wunderlist.com/zh/):
 #### Strengths:
 - Ease of usage is the biggest strength.
-Adding an item to the list by just typing and pressing Enter.
-Users can easily add multiple items in this way.
+A user can easily add multiple items just by entering his desired items.
-- Apple Watch integration is a nice bonus for people with Apple Watch
+- Apple Watch integration is a nice bonus for Apple Watch owners.
-- Slick user interface that allows customization with a lot of background choices
+- Slick user interface that allows background customizations.

 #### Weaknesses:
-- The free version is seriously limited.
-Users only get 25 assigns per shared to-do list and 10 background choices
+- The free version has very limited features.
+Users only get 25 assigns per shared to-do list and 10 background choices.
-- Network connection is required.
-If there is no network connection, the software even cannot be opened.
+- A constant network connection is required.
+If there is no network connection, the software cannot be opened.
-- Wunderlist lacks IFTTT integration that many to-do list apps have
+- Wunderlist lacks IFTTT integration compared to other to-do list applications.

 ### Review of [Trello](https://trello.com/)
 #### Strengths:
-- Online/Cloud based program so it can be transferrable to other computers
+- Online/Cloud based program that allows it to be transferrable to other computers.
-- Ease to add in notes and description into Trello cards
+- Ease to add in notes and description into Trello cards.
-- Customizable looks
+- Customizable looks.

 #### Weaknesses:
-- Unable to put due dates or member tags on Trello cards
-- Inability to link with a calendar software like Google calendar which is hard to keep track of tasks done
+- It cannot link up with other calendar software like Google calendar, which makes it hard to keep track of tasks done.
-- The free version is much more limited than the paid version, making certain customisation features is hard
+- The free version is much more limited than the paid version, making certain customisation features difficult to accomplish.

 ### Review of [Google Calendar](https://calendar.google.com/)
 #### Strengths:
-- Add different kind of colouring to the schedule
+- Adds different kind of colouring to the schedule.
-- Undo addition or deletion of events
+- Undo addition or deletion of events.
-- Create multiple calendar for different purposes
+- Create multiple calendar for different purposes.
 - GUI is quite intuitive.
-The formatting is clear and it does not require guidelines
+The formatting is clear and it does not require guidelines.
-- Able to use calendar in offline mode
+- Able to use calendar in offline mode.

 #### Weaknesses:
-- Unable to view all deleted events or reminders
+- Unable to view all deleted events or reminders.
-- Does not have command-line inputs to modify the calendar; most operations require a user to click, which requires time.
+- It does not have command-line inputs to modify the calendar; most operations require a user to click, which can be time-consuming.
-- Only accessible via browsers; no desktop application available
+- Only accessible via browsers; no desktop application available.